omnivore-app/omnivore/self-hosting/helm/README.md

 ## Notes and General Information

 This helm chart uses docker images from [`sejaeger/omnivore-*`](https://hub.docker.com/u/sejaeger).
 If you want to use the Web-UI or build your own images, checkout `../.build-and-push-images.sh`.
 You will find some hard-coded environment variables (e.g., `PG_DB` or `PG_USER`), please don't change them!
 Those are also hard-coded in the code base and changing them will likely cause problems.
-Please have a look at [the values file](values.yaml) and [change it accordingly](https://github.com/bjw-s/helm-charts/blob/main/charts/library/common/values.yaml) to your setup, especially: postgres hostname, elasticsearch URL, omnivore URL.
+Please have a look at [the values file](values.yaml) and [change it accordingly](https://github.com/bjw-s/helm-charts/blob/main/charts/library/common/values.yaml) to your setup, especially: postgres hostname, omnivore URL.

-Omnivore requires Postgres (+vector extension!) and Elasticsearch to store its information.
-Please make sure to have them up and running.
-Using the bitnami Helm charts works perfectly fine.
-However, for Postgres you need to use a custom built image that contains the vector extension: [See this descriptions](https://github.com/pgvector/pgvector/issues/126#issuecomment-1589203644) for more information or simply use `sejaeger/postgres-vector` from docker hub.
+Omnivore requires Postgres (+vector extension!) to store its information.
+Please make sure to have it up and running.
+Using the bitnami Helm charts works perfectly fine but you need to use a custom built image that contains the vector extension: [See this descriptions](https://github.com/pgvector/pgvector/issues/126#issuecomment-1589203644) for more information or simply use `sejaeger/postgres-vector` from docker hub.

 This setup uses a couple of secrets to safely store passwords, tokens and private information.
 It's your responsibility to generate them and create the following secretes accordingly.